 It’s November 2018 as I look back and slightly revise this post.
 There’s a lot I would change, but I’ll leave most of it alone.
 Instead I’ll jump in here and there with some comments about what I would or wouldn’t do today.

-We added a second brood chamber (or deep body or brood box) to Hive #1 yesterday.
+I added a second deep (or hive body) to Hive #1 yesterday.
 As far as I can tell, it went well.
-The bees were extremely calm being misted with sugar water, way less agitated than when we’ve used the smoker on them.
+The bees were calm after being misted with sugar water, way less agitated than when I used the smoker on them.
 All the frames had drawn out comb except one.
-We put about half the drawn frames in the new box on top with empty foundation frames between them.
-We installed 4 foundationless frames in the original box, placing them between drawn out frames.
+I put about half the drawn frames in the new box on top with empty foundation frames between them.
+I installed four foundationless frames in the original box, placing them between drawn out frames.
 The honey and the brood seemed mixed together on the frames, so there were no all-brood frames or all-honey frames.
-There was brood in just about every frame we inspected.
-We saw some honeycomb hanging off the bottom of one frame, but no swarm cells.
+There was brood in just about every frame I inspected.
+I saw some comb hanging off the bottom of one frame, but no swarm cells.
 Hive #1 appears to be doing great.
 Iâ€™ll see how the colony adjusts to the new box and having all their drawn out frames spaced out.
 The big experiment is the foundationless frames in the bottom box.

 Here I am pulling out the first and only empty frame from the hive.

 One of the original frames from our nuc box (it came with white foundation), half-filled with honey.

 Most of the bees were front and centre by the time I began pulling out frames.
 It was a moving carpet of bees.
 The population in Hive #1 has easily doubled since I first got them 4 weeks ago.
 This is only a guess, but I’d say I have about 20,000 honey bees in Hive #1.